 We are in a new year and resolutions have been made.
 They say 41% of the population set a new year’s resolution, but only 9% feel they accomplished their goal.
-One resolution that every business should not only make but succeed at, is increasing customer engagement.
-Making this resolution is not only the right thing to do, but a smart business choice.
-I’ve collected excerpts from several popular blog posts to paint the picture of why increasing customer engagement should be this year’s top resolution.
+One resolution that every business should not only make but succeed at is increasing customer engagement.
+Increased engagement with customers is not only the right thing to do but also a smart business choice.
+I’ve collected excerpts from several popular blog posts to explain the concept of customer engagement and paint the picture of why increasing customer engagement should be this year’s top resolution.

 We need to define what is customer engagement.
-Reading a blog post by the company Thunderhead, they give a straight forward explanation:
+This blog post by the company Thunderhead gives a straightforward explanation:

 “Customer engagement is a function of knowledge and trust coming together over time.